Sunday, August 4, 2013

 Strangely enough, I have always been very inspired by Cassandra Petersen's "Elvira, Mistress of the Dark" character and the work of cartoonist Charles Addams, as well.
 I have a dark side tempered by a sense of humor, which you'll find in both people's work.
 And Elvira's self-deprecating sexiness and slapstick comedy were always goals of mine.

-Monika: Your role of Ingrid in Woman's Picture (2011) departs from the stereotype of a transgender actress playing a transgender woman…
+Your portrayal of Ingrid in Woman’s Picture (2011) breaks away from the common expectation of transgender actresses being cast in solely transgender roles.

 Calpernia: In "Woman's Picture", Ingrid was a trans woman returning home to retrieve a cherished memento of her accepting grandmother from her un-accepting mother.
 I portrayed Ingrid as a fully transitioned person, completely comfortable in herself as a female.
 Ingrid's main conflict was with her mother's intolerance.